Apegurus/voting-escrow/docs/VotingEscrow.md

 Gets the delegate of a delegatee

-_This funtion is marely a placeholder for ERC5801 compatibility an account can have multiple delegates in this contract._
+_This function is merely a placeholder for ERC5801 compatibility an account can have multiple delegates in this contract._

 #### Parameters